Fifteen Tips for Reducing Food Waste

 3. Get used to substituting.
 Use recipes as guides or suggestions, not lists of essential ingredients.
 Just as you would hesitate to buy a piece of clothing or jewelry you would only wear once, pause before buying an ingredient if you’re only likely to use a little bit.
 Instead, search online to find out what you can substitute instead.
 Check our NPR’s guide on food substitutions to get started.
 If it's an ingredient that's common, just not something you keep on hand, consider asking a neighbor if you can buy or borrow some.

 4. Along the same lines, make substitutions to cook with what you have.
 If you normally put broccoli in your casserole but what you need to use up right now are carrots and zucchini...try those instead!
-Or make taco filling from beans or lentils or even quinoa instead of buying ground beef that you don't think you'll use up.
+Or make taco filling from beans, lentils, or quinoa instead of buying ground beef that you don't think you'll use up.

 5. Ignore date labels (“sell by,” “use by,” etc.)—and rest assured that you have the USDA’s blessing to do so!
 Nearly a third of households say they often or always throw away food based on the printed date, but in most cases, that food is probably still good.
 Here’s the USDA on the subject: